Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EBS-VOLUMES.md

 -- Instance stores are included in the price of EC2 instances with which they come with
   - Instance stores have to be attached at launch time, they can not be added afterwards!
-- If an EC2 instance moves between hosts the instance store volume loses all its data One of the primary benefit of instance stores is performance, ex: D3 instance provides 4.6 GB/s throughput, I3 volumes provide 16 GB/s of sequential throughput with NVMe SSD
+- If an EC2 instance moves between hosts the instance store volume loses all its data

 ##### Instance store considerations:
 - Instance store volumes are local to EC2 hosts
 - Instance store can be added only at launch